-41 Financial derivatives held by the unit trust should be stated at fair value at the reporting date.
+Financial derivatives held by the unit trust/VCC should be stated at fair value at the reporting date.
 In the notes to financial statements, the aggregate nominal value of positions held on financial derivatives should be shown in the description of the item, together with the fair value.

-Statement of Movements of Unitholders' Funds
+Statement of Movements of Unitholders' Funds/Statement of Changes in Net Assets Attributable to Shareholders

-- 42 The unit trust shall classify the units, or its component parts, on initial recognition as equity.
-The net assets attributable to unitholders comprise the residual interest in the assets of the unit trust after deducting its liabilities. - 43 The financial statements should contain a Statement of Movements of Unitholders' Funds.
-The Statement of Movements of Unitholders' Funds should summarise the movements in the total value of the unit trust. - 44 This Statement reconciles the changes in net assets during the period in summary form.
+- The unit trust/VCC shall classify the units/shares, or its component parts, on initial recognition as equity.
+The net assets attributable to unitholders/shareholders comprise the residual interest in the assets of the unit trust/VCC after deducting its liabilities. - The financial statements should contain a Statement of Movements of Unitholders' Funds for unit trust, or Statement of Changes in Net Assets Attributable to Shareholders for VCC. - The Statement of Movements of Unitholders' Funds should summarise the movements in the total value of the unit trust.
+This Statement reconciles the changes in net assets during the period in summary form.
 It draws on the Statement of Total Return for the net increase/decrease in assets attributable to the investment activities, shows the extent to which the unit trust has grown or contracted as a result of the creation or cancellation of units as well as any reduction in fund size due to distributions to unitholders during the period.